ibm-cloud-docs/cloud-infrastructure/faqs-for-VMWare-to-VPC-migrations.md

 {: #vmware-what-data-does-discovery-identify}
 {: faq}

 The discovery tool discovers guest VMs from VMware and it uploads into RMM as the source for migrating in a typical wave.
-Each wave is named by ESXi host IP address from which guest VMs are discovered.
+Each wave is named by the ESXi host IP address from which guest VMs are discovered.

 ## Does the migration solution support auto-provisioning of the target server?
 {: #vmware-does-migration-support-auto-provisioning}
 {: faq}

 Yes.
-With RMM **Auto-Provision** feature, you can auto-provision the target server.
-For more informaation, see "Bare metal to virtual server migration on a private network that uses RMM": option 2 of Step 1: [Set up and provision VPC and virtual server instance](/docs/cloud-infrastructure?topic=cloud-infrastructure-migrating-images-vmware-vpc-classic#cloud-vpc-vsi-setup).
+With the RMM **Auto-Provision** feature, you can auto-provision the target server.
+For more information, see "Bare metal to virtual server migration on a private network that uses RMM": option 2 of Step 1: [Set up and provision VPC and virtual server instance](/docs/cloud-infrastructure?topic=cloud-infrastructure-migrating-images-vmware-vpc-classic#cloud-vpc-vsi-setup).